based on 7 nights

 Sani Resort is one of Greece's most established family friendly destinations.
 Located in Halkidiki, Sani Beach is the original, main hotel located at the far end of a beautiful white sandy beach.
 It's ideal for families wanting a busier resort atmosphere.

 Sani Resort is a family owned 1000 acre private ecological reserve with pine forests, bird sanctuaries, lakes and olive groves, all surrounding the marina and five individual hotels - Sani Dunes, Sani Beach, Porto Sani, Sani Asterias and Sani Club.
-Lush, landscaped gardens with Mediterranean scents on this unspoiled peninsular separate the hotels, whilst the Aegean Sea laps gently along the seven mile sandy beach.
+Lush, landscaped gardens with Mediterranean scents on this unspoilt peninsular separate the hotels, whilst the Aegean Sea laps gently along the seven mile sandy beach.

 Sani Beach is the largest of the five hotels at Sani Resort and enjoys one of the best locations right beside the beach.
-Close too, are the resort tennis courts, watersports center and the children's club, with the marina being just a short walk away.
+Close too, are the resort tennis courts, watersports centre and the children's club, with the marina being just a short walk away.
 The hotel underwent a recent renovation and the addition of one and two bedroom suites, plus a new wing of family suites means the hotel is perfect for families wanting to experience Sani Resort, but don't have the budget for the more exclusive and boutique hotel options available at Sani Asterias or Sani Dunes.
 Spacious and comfortable, with floor to ceiling windows and large terraces, they offer guests fabulous views of the Aegean Sea and Sani Bay.
 A wide choice of child friendly restaurants, a heated infinity pool and life guards on the beach make for the most relaxing family break.

 One of the big attractions of Sani Resort is the amount of activities and facilities the resort, as a whole, offers for all ages and interests.
 A particular highlight is the bustling marina and shopping plaza with its choice of restaurants, lively bars, boutiques and great leisure and sports facilities.